 |11.||Canon 550D||Y||stereo / -||Y||-||mini||2.0||-||-||-|

 |17.||Panasonic L1||Y||- / -||-||-||-||2.0||-||-||-|

-Both the 650D and the Digilux 3 have been discontinued, but can regularly be found used on eBay.
+Both the 650D and the Digilux 3 have been discontinued, but can regularly be found used on ebay.
 The 650D was replaced by the Canon 700D, while the Digilux 3 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 650D Manual (free pdf) or the online Leica Digilux 3 Manual.
+Further information on the features and operation of the 650D and Digilux 3 can be found, respectively, in the Canon 650D Manual (free pdf) or the online Leica Digilux 3 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 650D and the Leica Digilux 3?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 650D:

 - More detail: Offers more megapixels (17.9 vs 7.4MP) with a 59% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger sensor captures a wider spectrum of light and dark details.